tastejs/hacker-news-pwas/CONTRIBUTING.md

     * Create a new entry under `_apps` with your application name
     * Fill out the list of attributes following the format of any of the other apps in the same directory (you'll need to include an image of your application in a mobile device as well)
     * Add yourself to the `_contributors` directory and similarly fill out all the attributes there (make sure the `authors` attribute underneath your app in `_apps` has the same exact name attribute as here)
-8. We're exploring using wildcards for our handlers in the `appl.yaml` file but if you add a static file or asset (this includes images as well) to the repository, you'll have to include it in this file in the meantime.
-9. Create a pull request from your branch on your fork to `master` on this repo
+8. Create a pull request from your branch on your fork to `master` on this repo
-10. Have your branch get merged in! :star2:
+9. Have your branch get merged in! :star2: